The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Introduction

 \tanner{Check FFM for optimal typo}

-To address this challenge, we introduce new strategies that can prune suboptimal mappings from the mapspace.
-These strategies reduce search size by up to 32 orders of magnitude while guaranteeing that we find the optimal mapping.
+To address this challenge, we introduce new strategies for pruning suboptimal mappings from the mapspace.
+These strategies reduce search size by up to 32 orders of magnitude while guaranteeing finding an optimal mapping.
 These pruning strategies leverage new mapping analyses, enabled by a new concept called \emph{dataplacement}.

-Dataplacement, alongside \emph{tile shapes} and \emph{dataflow}, together comprise a mapping.
-Prior work has defined \emph{tile shapes} as the size and number of tiles that subdivide workload data (tensors), and \emph{dataflow} as the traversal of tiles in space/time~\cite{maestro, timeloop, zigzag, tileflow, set}.

-Dataplacement, defined in this work, completes the mapping by specifying which tiles are kept at a given point in time in each memory level of the accelerator.
-Dataplacement enables fast mapspace exploration for two reasons.
-First, we can use information provided by dataplacement to prune suboptimal dataflows ($10^{15}\rightarrow1$) and tile shapes ($10^{22}\rightarrow10^5$).
-Second, there are very few dataplacements (only 16) relative to dataflows ($10^{15}$) and tile shapes ($10^{22}$), so we can fully explore the dataplacement space, then prune before exploring dataflows and tile shapes.
-Specifically, we use information from dataplacement in two ways.